IamSwan/Animation-Module-Roblox/README.md

     it also allows you to manipulate your animations from anywhere, offering the possibility to stop, play,
-    or even get the track's informations from other scripts than the one you originally created it into.
+    or even get the track's informations from other scripts than the one you originally played it into.